csmith3051/m365-consulting-portfolio/docs/company-research/tep-strategic-analysis.md

 ---

 *This analysis demonstrates systematic research methodology and evidence-based strategic thinking essential for effective Microsoft 365 consulting in regulated utility environments.*

-*This analysis provides strategic context for the Microsoft 365 implementation, demonstrating understanding of TEP's business priorities, regulatory environment, and organizational dynamics essential for consultant success.*